enemieltje/CuringMachine/README.md

 ## Machine capabilities

 The machine will display a menu on the lcd screen, which can be navigated with the input buttons.
-This menu will contain the following entries:
+This menu will allow the user to start the following operations:

 - Configuring the speed of the belt
 - Manually turning the belt